A school must not maintain, advertise, solicit for, administer, or conduct any program in Minnesota without first obtaining a license from the office.

 (4) that the school has an organizational framework with administrative and instructional personnel to provide the programs and services it intends to offer;

-(5) that the premises and conditions under which the students work and study are sanitary, healthful, and safe;
+(5) that the premises and conditions under which the students work and study are sanitary, healthful, and safe, according to modern standards;

 (6) that the quality and content of each occupational course or program of study provides education and adequate preparation to enrolled students for entry level positions in the occupation for which prepared;